How to Create Community Pages on your Real Estate Website

 Using the examples above, your initial community description could look something like this:

-(keywords and key facts highlighted in light blue)
+Note: keywords and key facts are in BOLD

 Welcome to the Grant Park Real Estate Guide!

 If you’ve been searching for Grant Park homes for sale, you’ve come to the right place.
 This family-friendly community is just 5 minutes away from Downtown Atlanta and is home to Atlanta’s most stunning historic homes from Victorians to 1920s bungalows.
 Residents love being able to walk to local restaurants and enjoy getting together to socialize at the weekly farmers market in the park.
 The new charter school is also attracting more and more people to the neighborhood.

 With all that this community has to offer, it’s no surprise that the Grant Park real estate market is strong right now, with many homes selling at or over the asking price.
 Typically single-family homes range in price from $275K to $1.0M with the average in the mid $400s.
 Feel free to browse all the latest Grant Park homes for sale below and if you have questions, please call us at the number above.
 We specialize in this popular Atlanta neighborhood and would be honored to assist you!

 As you’ll see above, we used our two keyword phrases twice, added the most interesting things about the neighborhood (family-friendly, walkable) and also added the key community facts (5 minutes from Downtown, historic homes, farmer’s market, new charter school, and home prices).

 …. now you just have to take a few photos of the community and you are ready to create your page!